 Probe the positive battery terminal with the RED multimeter test lead.

-With the BLACK multimeter lead, probe the negative battery terminal on the battery on your Ford Taurus.
+With the black multimeter test lead, probe the negative battery terminal on the battery on your Ford Taurus.

 Your multimeter is gonna' register one of two possible readings and they are: